 Although Rucastle insists that his son will grow up to be an important man, there’s little evidence of that in the very brief time we spend with him.
 As per the original story, Edward doesn’t feature very much – but Vincent Tilsley’s adaptation does add a little something which sharpens the characters of both father and son.
 In Conan-Doyle’s story, Miss Hunter tells Holmes that Edward delights in catching all manner of animals, such as mice.
 Tilsley adds a scene where Edward bashes a mouse to death in front of Miss Hunter (with Rucastle looking on approvingly).
 It helps to add another rather discordant note and it’s one of a number of good character moments for Wymark.

-It’s a decent comic moment to end the story on, although it can be seen as rather undermining Watson’s character.
-This little niggle apart, The Copper Beeches is a faithful and entertaining adaptation of one of the most atmospheric of the early Holmes stories.
+It’s a decent comic moment to end the story on and overall The Copper Beeches is a faithful and entertaining adaptation of one of the most atmospheric of the early Holmes stories.